Showing posts with label Atari Falcon. Show all posts

 Activate that checkpoint Cross and read the script which hints at a hidden passage...

-The only pointless script is here but look, behold our first Cross to collect!!
+The only pointless script is here, but look, behold our first Cross to collect!!

 Gameplay

 The Abbey Of The Dead is a 2D platformer with rooms to explore as we hunt for the Crosses.
 Each screen is separate, offering its own piece of the adventure with different monsters, objects, and tricky jumps to test our dexterity.
-We begin with three lives but this can be topped up by collecting the hearts.
+We begin with three lives, but this can be topped up by collecting hearts.

 Along with the 12 Crosses, other items prove helpful.
 Firstly, scrolls often provide cryptic clues - the first hints at a secret passage that needs discovery to begin our adventure.
 There are also checkpoints about the church, which are automatically used after losing a life.
-These are essential as you can imagine.
+These are essential, as you can imagine.

 • I'd advise playing several games - just to explore as many rooms as you can.
-With each attempt, you should find yourself going deeper into the church (which isn't big) so make notes of Cross location and anything else that might be helpful - hearts, teleporters and easier routes.
+With each attempt, you should find yourself going deeper into the church (which isn't big), so make notes of Cross location and anything else that might be helpful - hearts, teleporters and easier routes.

-• I would also look out for something that might appear out of place, this is how I stumbled upon a secret passage in my video recording!
+• I would also look out for something that might appear out of place.
+This is how I stumbled upon a secret passage in my video recording!

 Let's take a gander at more screenshots whilst the Crusaders bang on that wooden door...

-Here you might say we're Out On A Limb.
+Here, you might say we're Out On A Limb.
 I loved how the leaves blew with the change of music.

-This is a fantastic room but I was running out of lives in order to find a cool screenshot!
+This is a fantastic room, but I was running out of lives in order to find a cool screenshot!

 Aesthetics

 Some might look at this platformer and assume it's technically a humble, static-screen game.
 Something that the ST/STe can handle?
 You're missing the point, you snob.
-The graphics are gorgeous and I think Joska/Mun has done a brilliant job using a style that looks uniquely different to what I initially expected.
+The graphics are gorgeous, and I think Joska/Mun has done a brilliant job using a style that looks uniquely different to what I initially expected.

 I won't spoil the surprise of the Game Over screen.
 It's dark.
 But it's superb!!

 If you're hoping the audio is just as impressive, you're in for a treat.
-The music is distinctive with a selection of fantastic chiptunes by Skuggemannen.
-I admit, I didn't expect to hear "ST tunes" but they work well (I'm relieved not to hear tracker music).
+The music is distinctive, with a selection of fantastic chiptunes by Skuggemannen.
+I admit, I didn't expect to hear "ST tunes", but they work well (I'm relieved not to hear tracker music).
 Interestingly, playback isn't blindly continuous and can change depending on your location.
 This first happens in "Prayer Of Hope" and is an effect that adds depth and tension.

-Things aren't so impressive for the sound effects which are barely audible thanks to the problems of emulation.
-For example, I can hardly hear the Crusaders banging on the door and the church bell sounds miles away.
-Okay, this is hardly the end of the world but I envy Falcon owners more and more with each breath!
+Things aren't so impressive for the sound effects, which are barely audible thanks to the problems of emulation.
+For example, I can hardly hear the Crusaders banging on the door, and the church bell sounds miles away.
+Okay, this is hardly the end of the world, but I envy Falcon owners more and more with each breath!

-It looks and sounds the business so let's celebrate with even more screenshots...
+It looks and sounds the business, so let's celebrate with even more screenshots...

 I might have struggled to reach this fantastic room without the aid of a nifty teleporter.